 a third party Credit Support provider (upon which its current satisfaction of the prudential requirements in this section 10 depends) ceases to hold an acceptable credit rating in terms of section 10.1; or

-either it, or the third party Credit Support provider is placed on negative credit watch.
+either it, or the third party Credit Support provider, is placed on negative credit watch.

-If the Interconnected Party fails to pay First Gas any amount set out in any invoice issued by First Gas pursuant to this Agreement on the due date for payment (other than as a result of an Invoice Dispute or dispute) then on the expiry of 5 Business Days’ prior written notice from First Gas, without limiting any other right it may have under this Agreement, First Gas may:
+If the Interconnected Party fails to pay First Gas any amount set out in any invoice issued by First Gas pursuant to this Agreement on the due date for payment (other than as a result of an Invoice Dispute ) then on the expiry of 5 Business Days’ prior written notice from First Gas, without limiting any other right it may have under this Agreement, First Gas may:

 make a claim under any Credit Support to the extent payment is due and the Interconnected Party shall procure that payment;

-require Credit Support, if Credit Support has not already been provided;
+require Credit Support from the Interconnected Party, if Credit Support has not already been provided;

 require a change to the type of Credit Support provided; and/or

-require an increase in the level of Credit Support.
+require an increase in the level of Credit Support held for the Interconnected Party.

 Where First Gas makes a claim against any Credit Support, the Interconnected Party must procure replacement Credit Support within 10 Business Days so that the Credit Support requirements set out in section 10.1 continue to be met.